residing at ingynbin[1]

 namarupa

 Each day I am drawn back.
-From time to time the entire body is lit up like the dust swirling along the village lanes.
-One moment a myriad things the next a single one, undifferentiated.
-Even the words roll loosely –
+From time to time the entire body scatters like the dust along the village lanes.
+One moment a myriad things the next not even a single one, such is ease.
+Single words roll loosely —

 sweeping strokes